weihanglo/weihanglo.github.io/content/posts/2018/4-podcasts-software-engineers-may-love.md

   style: normal
 ---

 As a non-native English speaker, I often try several methods to improve my English skills.
-Listen to podcasts is one of the most interesting way to practice in English, especially with fascinating topics I indulge in.
+Listen to podcasts is one of the most interesting way to practice English, especially with fascinating topics I indulge in.

 Therefore, I pick some of my favorite podcasts about software engineering to share with you.
-Enjoy these awesome shows and don't forget to give them some feedbacks.
+Enjoy these awesome shows and don't forget to give them some feedback.

 _(written on 2018-07-09)_